-The name you want to appear on the cover of your book should be written in the Display Name boxes on your Profile at the earliest possible opportunity so the information that goes out on the book through the company and to cover designers/editors and then to the trade is consistent from the start.
+The name you want to appear on the cover of your book should be written in the Display Name boxes on your Profile page at the earliest possible opportunity so the information that goes out to your editor and cover designer to and then to the trade is consistent from the start.

 We prefer you to publish your book under your own name.
 Sales people want to know who you are, where you’re from, what you’re doing to promote the book, and it’s confusing for everyone if you’re doing that under a different name.

 In general, we don’t believe it is worth using different names for different markets (for instance, if you want to write business books under one name and fiction for children under another).

 It is unlikely that readers in one market are going to come across the other books, or that if they did it would somehow make you sell less books.